yktoo/yktoo.com/content/blog/posts/0371/index.en.md

 I like {{< fl "Xiaomi" >}} gadgets and own quite a bunch of them.

-I've been using their thermo-hygrometer {{< a "http://ali.pub/3qdxv7" "Xiaomi Mijia" >}} for about a year now.
+I've been using their thermo-hygrometer [Xiaomi Mijia](http://ali.pub/3qdxv7) for about a year now.
 This neat gadget provides temperature and *relative* humidity readings.

 <!--more-->